 After the Battle

-If your character has been stabbed, or is losing blood quickly, refer to Assessing Fictional Injuries- Bleeding Wounds.
-This can give you insight into how someone thinks while they’re seriously or minimally injured.
+If your character has been stabbed or is losing blood quickly, refer to Assessing Fictional Injuries- Bleeding Wounds.
+This can give you insight into how someone thinks while experiencing serious or minimal injuries.